orenmagid/grpball_backend/README.md

 # GRPBALL
-A single-page, React app for scheduling and organizing pickup basketball, as well as discovering other local players and groups of players
+This was my final project for the Flatiron School's Immersive Software Engineering Bootcamp: a React app for scheduling and organizing pickup basketball, as well as discovering other local players and groups of players.

+## Demo

+## Credits